TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/entity/hostile/titan/move/walk/forward/README.md

 Similar to "end_of_loop" mcfunctions, dicates what the Titan does on its final step forward depending on its rotation score.

 ## first_step
-Dictates what the Titan does during its first step forward.
+Dictates animations, sounds, and mechanics for the Titan Walk Forward movement ability during its first step forward.

 ## step
-Dictates what the Titan does during its steps after the first and before the final one.
+Dictates animations, sounds, and mechanics for the Titan Walk Forward movement ability during its steps after the first and before the final one.